vvanwedd/heritagevisualisation/source/examples.rst

 .. figure:: _static/images/samples_bruegel_detail_RGBandShaded.gif
    :figwidth: 25%

    Detail on original graphic work drawn by Pieter Bruegel the Elder in 1557 (© KBR: `SII132816 <https://opac.kbr.be/Library/doc/SYRACUSE/15794384/luxuria-graphic>`_, Luxuria)

 Type dataset
 ------------
-Multispectral single-camera multi-light acquisition dome (MS Microdome, PLD system)
+Multispectral single-camera multi-light acquisition dome (MS Microdome, PLD system), capture by Hendrik Hameeuw.

 What
 ----
+Animated gif: The RGB rendering represents the drawing as it appaers to the human eye, with the shaded rendering the topography of the

 Open in web viewer
 ------------------